octokit/handbook/README.md

 Note that the base URLs are more complicated.
 For https://api.github.com, the root URL for all REST APIs is `https://api.github.com`, for GHE the root URL is `http(s)://[hostname]/api/v3`, except the [Management Console endpoints](https://docs.github.com/en/enterprise-server@3.0/rest/reference/enterprise-admin#endpoint-urls), which root URL is just `http(s)://hostname/`.

-While not directly related to the REST API, it’s worth noting that for GraphQL, the endpoint URL for `api.github.com` is `https://api.github.com/graphql`, while for GHE it’s `http(s)://[hostname]/api/graphql` 🤷
+While not directly related to the REST API, it’s worth noting that for GraphQL, the endpoint URL for `api.github.com` is `https://api.github.com/graphql`, while for GHE it’s `http(s)://[hostname]/api/graphql`.

 ### Preview headers

-Preview headers are in the process of being graduated.
-Instead of preview headers, new features are now being tested using beta previews that users have to opt-in.
+The concept of _preview_ headers is in the process of being deprecated.
+Instead of _preview_ headers, new features are now being tested using beta previews that users have to opt-in.

-When preview headers are set implicitly, a warning should be logged to make the user aware that these APIs are subject to change.
+When _preview_ headers are set implicitly, a warning should be logged to make the user aware that these APIs are subject to change.

 ### `/repositories/:id` and `/users/:id` are currently not documented / not part of the OpenAPI specification